saf-dmitry/latex-math-input/README.md

 - Authoring and publishing scientific or technical documents and books

-- Participating in discussions on math-related forums
+- Participating in discussions on STEM-related forums

 - Doing scientific or technical homework as fast as with pen and paper